open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AWSLambda/README.md

     .Build()!);
 ```

-__NOTE:__ Once a Semantic Convention becomes Stable, OpenTelemetry.*.AWS
+**NOTE:** Once a Semantic Convention becomes Stable,
-libraries will remain on that version until the
+OpenTelemetry.Instrumentation.AWSLambda will remain on that version until
-next major version bump.
+the next major version bump.

 ## Reference